-Jira administrators can manage customer accounts for Jira Service Management projects in your site's Administration under User management.
+If you have the improved user management experience: Jira administrators can manage customer accounts for Jira Service Management projects from your organization's Administration under Products > Sites & Products.

 Where you manage your customers depends on what type of account they have:

 - Manage customers with Atlassian accounts from Users.